Ensure Uniformity Across Documents with Templates

 - **Setting fields to active/inactive**: All fields are active by default, but you can make any field inactive by clicking **the eye icon**.
 This makes the field read-only during document creation and updates.
 To enable changes, click the same button to switch the field back to active when updating the template and related document.

-- **Remove fields**: When you remove a field, it will be permanently removed from the document created from the template as well.
+- **Remove fields**: When you remove a field, it will be permanently removed from the documents created from the template as well.

 - **Pre-filled components**: If you add these components to your templates, when you export the document as a PDF, the components will automatically fill with the relevant Circle (or Organisation) information from the related document.
 The usable components vary depending on the document type.